-x, between the desks

-x, on the floor

-x, My pencil is in [determiner] [noun]

-x, An egg is in [determiner] [noun]
+Key 3. x, on the floor 5. x, My pencil is in [determiner] [noun] 6. x, An egg is in [determiner] [noun] Teacher's Note Determiners - - -

-correct

-correct

-correct

-Teacher's Note Determiners

 This lesson will require some use of the, which has not yet been covered.
 The is a determiner, a class of words that comes before nouns and gives information about them.
 Tell students that these are the kinds of words that go between prepositions and their objects.
 They include possessive adjectives and articles, and some other types of words that students will learn later.